streeter/django-ticketing/README.md

 ```

 The test suite can run on all DB backends supported by Django.
 By default
 it runs using sqlite3.
-To run on MySQL, uncomment the section in `runtests.py`
+To run on MySQL, uncomment the marked section in `runtests.py`, create a
-and then create a DB that Django can connect to, and give the Django user
+DB that Django can connect to and give the Django user permissions to
-permissions to create a new testing DB, run the following commands:
+create a new testing DB, e.g. by running the following commands:

 ``` bash
 mysql -u root -e "DROP DATABASE ticketing_test";